lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ## Writing cloud-configs

-At this point we have everything in place, except for cloud-configs.
+At this point, we have everything in place, except for cloud-configs.

-Lets start with etcd/master node.
-There are two ways to configure etcd cluster.
+Let's start with Etcd/master node.
+There are two ways to configure Etcd cluster.
- First is to use initial seed cluster - basically it means that you know IP addresses of your etcd cluster and just hardcode it in config.
+ First is to use initial seed cluster - basically, it means that you know IP addresses of your Etcd cluster and just hardcode it in config.
  The second one is to use CoreOS cloud discovery service.

 In depth comparison is available [here](https://coreos.com/etcd/docs/latest/clustering.html)

 Since I know IP addresses of all my master nodes I'm going to use initial seed cluster.

-My etcd configuration block looks like this:
+My Etcd configuration block looks like this:

 ```yaml
 #cloud-config